 A good start is the International Air Transport Association (IATA) website.
 It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

 We found cheap business class deals to the following cities:

-The flights are either operated by American Airlines with a layover in the USA (usually Dallas), Iberia with a layover in Madrid, or British Airways via London.
-Philadelphia poses the only exception, as American Airlines offers that route nonstop.
+The flights are either operated by American Airlines with a layover in the USA (usually Philadelphia), Iberia with a layover in Madrid, or British Airways via London.
 On your flights, you will get a spacious seat that can be converted into a fully flat bed.
 You’re also entitled to 2 x 32 kg of checked luggage.